Current Sydney Art Gallery Exhibitions

 Book Video Call Now

-This new annual exhibition shines a spotlight on the incredible achievements of our artists making waves on the national stage.
-From prestigious shortlists to major wins, The Art of Achievement features works by artists who have recently been recognised in Australia's leading art prizes.
+At the end of each year, we will have an exhibition that shines a spotlight on the incredible achievements of our artists making waves on the national stage.
+In the meantime, you can explore this online exhibition of all the artworks currently in stock that have recently been recognised in Australia's leading art prizes.

 Register Your Interest